-The ON TRACK Network National Executive Committee aims to be representative of all maternal and perinatal health disciplines and geography from around New Zealand.
-Members of the National Executive Committee were appointed following a national call for expressions of interest in 2016.
-Members are clinicians, researchers and consumers.
-The Committee meets on a regular basis and is responsible for directing and actioning the activity of the ON TRACK Network.
-Membership of the Committee is for a 3 year term with a renewal to a maximum of two terms.
+The ON TRACK Network National Executive Committee aims to be representative across the disciplines of Maternal and Perinatal medicine, and across ethnicity and geography in New Zealand.
+Original members of the National Executive Committee were appointed following a national call for expressions of interest in 2016.

 Members of ON TRACK Network National Executive Committee

-Her research focuses on clinical trials of therapies and interventions for the prevention and treatment of the major complications of pregnancy – preterm birth, preeclampsia and fetal growth restriction.
-She is currently the Chief Investigator for STRIDER NZAus, a multicentre RCT of sildenafil for the treatment of early-onset IUGR and recently completed the EPPI trial, a multicentre RCT of enoxaparin for the prevention of preeclampsia and IUGR.
+Associate Professor Katie Groom is an obstetrician and Maternal Fetal Medicine subspecialist at National Women’s Health, Auckland City Hospital and Associate Professor of Maternal and Perinatal Health, Liggins Institute, University of Auckland.
+Her research focuses on clinical trials of therapies and interventions for the prevention and treatment of the major complications of pregnancy.
+She is currently the Chief Investigator for the C*STEROID Feasibility Study which aims to support a national multicentre randomised trial through the ON TRACK Network exploring the effects of antenatal corticosteroids prior to planned caesarean section at and after 35 weeks gestation on perinatal health.
+She has previously been the Chief Investigator of STRIDER NZAus, a multicentre randomised trial of sildenafil for the treatment of early-onset fetal growth restriction and the EPPI trial, a multicentre randomised trial of enoxaparin for the prevention of preeclampsia and fetal growth restriction.

 Katie is very actively engaged in promoting the integration of research into routine clinical care.
 She was a key member of the 2013-2014 feasibility study for a New Zealand wide maternal and perinatal health clinical trials network which has led to the development of the ON TRACK Network.
-In addition to her role with the ON TRACK Network she also chairs the Perinatal Society of Australia and New Zealand (PSANZ) Interdisciplinary Maternal and Perinatal Australasian Collaborative Trials) IMPACT Network and is an elected board member of the Australian Clinical Trials Alliance (ACTA) and PSANZ.
+In addition to her role with the ON TRACK Network.
+She also chairs the Perinatal Society of Australia and New Zealand (PSANZ) Interdisciplinary Maternal and Perinatal Australasian Collaborative Trials (IMPACT) Network and has been an elected board member of the Australian Clinical Trials Alliance (ACTA) (2016-2018) and PSANZ (2015-2018).

 Maternal Fetal Medicine subspecialist